megakevin/razor-esbuild-project-template/README.md

 ## Getting started

 1. Install the template with `dotnet new install EndPointDev.RazorEsbuildProjectTemplate`.
-2. Create a new project with `dotnet new razoresbuild -n YourProJectName`.
+2. Create a new project with `dotnet new razoresbuild -n YourProjectName`.

 ### Prerequisites